 1. It is mandatory.

-Your file is not complete until you have submitted at least one writing sample.
+Your file is not complete until you have submitted at least one approved writing sample.
 LSAC is serious about this!
-Your Law School Report (the compilation of your school records, test scores, writing sample, letters of recommendation, etc.) will not be sent to any law school you’ve applied to until it’s done.
+You will not receive your LSAT score, nor will your Law School Report (the compilation of your school records, test scores, writing sample, letters of recommendation, essays, etc.) be sent to any law school you’ve applied to until it’s done.
 You officially have one year from your test date to complete a writing sample.
 Our advice is to get it over with sooner rather than later.
 You don’t want to drop the ball and miss your application deadlines!
-Keep in mind that LSAC claims that it may take 3-4 weeks to process your sample and update your file.
+Keep in mind that it may take up to a week or more to process your sample and update your file.

 2. It only needs to be done once.

-Candidates only have to have a single writing sample on file, even if it’s from a past, paper-based test.
-Re-takers do not have to complete additional LSAT Writing unless they want to.
-Maybe you want to submit more than one!
+Candidates only need to have a single writing sample on file, even if it’s from a past, paper-based test.
+Re-takers do not have to complete additional LSAT Writing unless they want to, although there may be compelling reasons to submit additional attempts!
 Perhaps you’d rather have a typed sample on file rather than a handwritten essay.
-Or maybe you feel after reading this post that you could do a better job.
-If you already have a writing sample on file and really want to submit another one, you’ll have to pay a small fee.
+Or maybe you feel after reading this post that you could have done a better job.
 Schools will receive the 3 most recent writing samples as part of your Law School Report.
+Just keep in mind that if you already have a writing sample on file and do want to submit another one, you’ll have to pay a small fee.

 3. It is unscored.

-Yep, you read that right: your essay will not receive a number or value.
-Unlike the multiple-choice questions you recently tackled on the LSAT, the difference between “great” effort and something inarguably mediocre is more qualitative than quantitative.
+Yep, you read that right: your essay will not receive a number or value to indicate its quality.
+Unlike the multiple-choice questions on the LSAT, the difference between a “great” effort and something inarguably mediocre is more qualitative than quantitative.
 It comes down primarily to your ability to adhere to a handful of suggestions that I’ll outline in detail below.

 LSAT Writing is sent to every law school to which you apply.
 Many will skim it, and some will read it carefully.
 So don’t blow it off!

-The last thing you want an admissions committee that reads your essay to think you’re not serious about the process.
+The last thing you want an admissions committee that reads your essay to think is that you’re not serious about the process.
 Law school is brutal.
 It requires a Herculean level of dedication.
 Imagine what it says to a group debating your intentions and potential if you don’t commit yourself to a half-hour writing exercise.
 The risks of dismissiveness far outweigh the rewards.
 Plus, according to a few admissions directors we spoke with, they’re looking at the quality of your unedited and spontaneous essay as a further indicator of your writing chops.
-It’s skillset central to law school success.
+It’s a skillset central to law school success, after all.

-You’re in this to win it, so let’s go nuts.
-I’m going to dissect LSAT Writing piece by piece.
-From the General Directions to the specific essay Directions to the details of an actual Prompt.
-And I’ll even give you the tools to craft an essay that any board would be pleased to receive.
+In the text that follows, I’m going to dissect LSAT Writing piece by piece, from the General Directions to the specific essay Directions to the details of an actual Prompt.
+And I’ll even give you the perfect template to craft an essay that any board would be pleased to receive.

 Using the Digital Interface

 You’ll need access to a computer running Windows or Mac OS, not Chrome OS.
 It has to have a webcam, a microphone, a single connected monitor, and an internet connection.
-You’ll definitely want to run the proctoring software in advance and get some experience via the practice environment on the LSAC site.
-You will receive a link to the “Get Acquainted with LSAT Writing” proctoring software in your LSAC.org account.
-That interface will offer common word-processing functions, including a spell-check function and the ability to cut, copy, and paste.
+You’ll definitely want to run the proctoring software in advance and get some experience via the practice environment on the LSAC site by using the link to “Get Acquainted with LSAT Writing” in your LSAC.org account.
+That interface offers common word-processing functions, including a spell-check function and the ability to cut, copy, and paste.
 There are also accessibility features such as a font magnifier, line reader, and speech-to-text compatibility.

 The proctoring platform will use input from your keyboard, webcam, microphone, and computer screen to ensure you’re not getting outside assistance.
 You’ll have a video check-in process where you show a government-issued ID as well as your workspace to the camera.
 The platform will close any outside messaging or web-browsing applications and your actions will be recorded and reviewed by proctors.